Are we prepared to fight flu and COVID-19 this winter?

 If you have been diagnosed with long COVID, there are a number of treatments options.

-In the 2021 consensus on long COVID management, experts have outlined the main types of treatment available.
+In the 2021 consensus on long COVID treatment and management, experts have outlined the main types of long COVID treatment available.
 The right treatment for you will entirely depend on your symptoms and any perceived conditions linked with long COVID.
-Your GP will advise you of the best course of action, based upon your own personal symptoms.
+Your GP will advise you of the best course of action, based upon your own personal long COVID symptoms.

 Alongside a wealth of information on COVID recovery, the NHS is now providing a digital COVID recovery programme.
 It includes an 'ask the healthcare professional' feature which allows you to ask local healthcare experts questions.

-Depending on your symptoms, your GP or healthcare professional may recommend treatments and adjustments you can do at home.
+Depending on your long COVID symptoms, your GP or healthcare professional may recommend long COVID treatments and adjustments you can do at home.

 - Adjust your exercise routine (GP may advise adding short breaks, exercising under supervision, or cutting out completely).